thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Some call it CICD-pipeline, some DevOps pipeline, but the true name of the pattern is manifestly the *Deployment Pipeline*.

-One of the rare occasions in IT where the factory metaphor applies is the technology value stream.
+One of the rare occasions in IT where the factory metaphor applies is the technology value stream, because it is a homogenous process where every step is deterministic.
 The Deployment Pipeline is sort of an assembly line, a conveyor belt.
-It is the automated manifestation, consisting of several stages, to get software from Version Control, test the software, package the software, run additional tests and ultimately bring it into the hands of the users in production.
+It is the automated manifestation, consisting of several stages, to get software out of Version Control, test the software, package the software, run additional tests and ultimately bring it into the hands of the users in production.

 ![Deployment Pipeline](/images/what-is-continuous-delivery/deployment-pipeline.jpg)